fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 7. Inadvertent use of the mechanism should not introduce confusion or bugs

-8. The F# programmer is discouraged from starting adding `op_Implicit` conversions to their type designs
+8. The F# programmer is discouraged from adding `op_Implicit` conversions to their type designs

 NOTE: The aim is to make a feature which is trustworthy and barely noticed.
 It's not the sort of feature where you tell people "hey, go use this" - instead the aim is that you don't need to be cognisant of the feature when coding in F#, though you may end up using the mechanism when calling a library, or when coding with numeric data, or when using data supporting subtyping.
 Technical knowledge of the feature is not intended to be part of the F# programmer's working knowledge, it's just something that makes using particular libraries nice and coding less irritating, without making it less safe.